stronnag/mwptools/README.md

 ## Tools

  * mwp : "A mission planner for the rest of us".
 Simple mission planning and monitoring.
 Mission Planning is provided for iNav and MW-NAV (MW 2.4).
-Monitoring, logging and recording for iNav, MW and CleanFlight;
+Monitoring, logging and recording for iNav and MultiWii
- * cf-cli : Manage backup and restoration of CLI dump and diff
+ * fc-cli : Manage backup and restoration of CLI dump and diff (fc-set, fc-get)

 ### Legacy (MW)